mpetason/vcluster_101/vCluster-101/step2/text.md

 Now we can deploy a vCluster.
 We're going to run the same command that shows up in the quickstart guide.
 In future scenarios we will dive into the vCluster.yaml to customize the installation.

-`vcluster create demo --namespace demo --connect=false`{{exec}}
+`vcluster create demo --namespace demo`{{exec}}

-This will create the vCluster with connecting and changing our context.
+This will create the vCluster.
 Now we can see multiple contexts after the command finishes and the vCluster is created.

 `kubectx`{{exec}}